 I already have a visa, can I still use it?

-The validity period of the Myanmar visa starts as soon as the visa is issued and amounts to 90 days.
+The validity term of the Myanmar visa starts as soon as the visa is issued and amounts to 90 days.
 The expiry date is mentioned on the visa.
-If the coronavirus entry ban in Myanmar is lifted and the visa is still valid, it can still be used to travel to the country.
-The immigration service of Myanmar has announced that the validity of e-visas for Myanmar, which were issued between 02-01-2020 and 21-03-20, will be automatically extended until 90 days after the end of the travel ban.
+Myanmarʼs immigration service has announced that the validity of e-visas for Myanmar, which were issued between 02-01-2020 and 21-03-20, will be automatically extended until 90 days after the end of the travel ban.

-What do I do if I am already in Myanmar?
+What should I do if I am already in Myanmar?

 Will my damages as a result of the coronavirus be reimbursed?